-The Company is comprised of CGIC and its wholly owned subsidiaries: The Sovereign General Insurance Company (Sovereign), COSECO Insurance Company (COSECO), L'Équitable, Compagnie d'assurances Générale (L'Equitable), Co-operators Investment Limited Partnership (CILP) and Co-operators Insurance Agencies Limited (CIAL).
-100% of the voting rights attached to all the outstanding voting shares or partnership interests of each of Sovereign, COSECO, L'Equitable, CILP and CIAL are held by the Company.
+The Company is comprised of CGIC and its wholly owned subsidiaries: The Sovereign General Insurance Company (Sovereign), COSECO Insurance Company (COSECO), Co-operators Investment Limited Partnership (CILP), Co-operators Strategic Growth Corporation (CSGC) and Co-operators Insurance Agencies Limited (CIAL).
+100% of the voting rights attached to all the outstanding voting shares or partnership interests of each of Sovereign, COSECO, CILP, CSGC and CIAL are held by the Company.

-The registered office of the Company is Priory Square, 130 Macdonell Street, Guelph, Ontario.
+The registered office of the Company is 130 Macdonell Street, Guelph, Ontario.
 The Company is domiciled in Canada and is incorporated under the Insurance Companies Act (Canada).
-These consolidated financial statements of the Company for the year ended December 31, 2016 were authorized for issue by the Board of Directors on February 15, 2017.
+These consolidated financial statements of the Company for the year ended December 31, 2017 were authorized for issue by the Board of Directors on February 14, 2018.